 - Economies of scale and competition are putting downward pressure on expense ratios of exchange-traded funds (ETFs).
-In 2018, the expense ratios of index equity ETFs fell to 0.20 percent (down from 0.34 percent in 2009).
-Expense ratios of index bond ETFs, down from a recent peak of 0.26 percent in 2013, fell to 0.16 percent in 2018. - " In 2018, average expense ratios for index equity ETFs fell 1 basis point to 0.20 percent.
-Average index bond ETF expense ratios declined 2 basis points from their value in 2017, to 0.16 percent. - " Inflows to funds continued to be concentrated in relatively low-cost funds.
-Actively managed world equity and actively managed bond and hybrid funds with expense ratios among the lowest 5 percent received inflows.
+In 2019, average expense ratios of index equity ETFs fell to 0.18 percent (down from 0.34 percent in 2009).
+Average expense ratios of index bond ETFs, down from a recent peak of 0.26 percent in 2013, fell to 0.14 percent in 2019. - " In 2019, average expense ratios for index equity ETFs fell 1 basis point to 0.18 percent.
+Average index bond ETF expense ratios also declined 1 basis point to 0.14 percent in 2019. - Inflows to funds continued to be concentrated in relatively low-cost funds.
+Actively managed world equity funds with expense ratios among the lowest 5 percent received inflows, and actively managed bond and hybrid funds with expense ratios among the lowest 25 percent received inflows.
 Index domestic equity funds, index world equity funds, and index bond and hybrid funds with expense ratios in the lowest quartile received inflows. - " Institutional no-load mutual fund share classes continued to experience positive net new cash flow.
-By contrast, most types of mutual fund share classes had outflows in 2018.
+By contrast, most types of mutual fund share classes had outflows in 2019.
 This disparity, in large part, reflects two growing trends-investors paying intermediaries for advice and assistance directly out of their pockets rather than indirectly through funds, and the popularity of 401(k) plans and other retirement accounts, which often invest in institutional no-load share classes.